stefpeschel/NetCoMi/readme.md

 allergies” group than in the group without seasonal allergies, which is why it is a hub on the right, but not on the left.

-Since simply taking over the layout of one group to the other usually leads to an “unsightly” plot for one of the groups, NetCoMi (>= 1.0.2) offers a further option (`layoutGroup = "union"`), where a union of both layouts is used in both groups.
+However, if the layout of one group is simply taken over to the other, one of the networks (here the “seasonal allergies” group) is usually not that nice-looking due to the long edges.
+Therefore, NetCoMi (>= 1.0.2) offers a further option (`layoutGroup = "union"`), where a union of the two layouts is used in both groups.
 In doing so, the nodes are placed as optimal as possible equally for both networks.

 *The idea and R code for this functionality were provided by [Christian